walkert1998/foodfinder/Readme.txt

 localhost but it would require installing several pieces of software related to the django framework, as of this moment we feel it would be irresponsible of us to try and make people jump through hoops if we don't have the exact steps mapped out (which is due to mostly a lack of free time before we had to hand in the implementation).

 There are a few missing features which we intended to include but will likely do so between now and the user study.
-Including reviews and a page where you can see all restaurants of a certain category
+Including reviews and a page where you can see all restaurants of a certain category.

+We also only included a small number of restaurants as a proof-of-concept and so that we could focus on the look and navigation of the restaurant pages rather than the volume.
+To add a dozen more restaurants could be easily done in an hour with how our models are set up but we figured it was better to focus on quality over quantity.

 --Files overview--